 All visitors should consider carefully the class of avalanche terrain they are getting into and check the avalanche danger advisory prior to undertaking any trip.

 If you are going into places avalanches could occur, be sure you:

-• Have checked the Backcountry Avalanche Advisory (BAA) and the Avalanche Terrain Exposure scale system (ATES) for the area where you want to go.
+• Have checked the New Zealand Avalanche Advisory (NZAA) and the Avalanche Terrain Exposure scale system (ATES) for the area where you want to go.

 • Have the skills for the ATES class you are going into.

 • Have checked what avalanche advisory and alert information is available from the DOC visitor centre nearest the area where you want to go.